andreberg/BMScript/README.markdown

 2. Add BMScriptDefines.h to your project

-3. Import BMScript.h in any of your implementation files while using forward declaration in your header files (@class BMScript;)
+3. Import BMScript.h in anywhere needed in your project.

+4. If you do not want to use the dTrace probes leave BMSCRIPT_ENABLE_DTRACE at 0.
+   If you _do_ however need the dTrace probes set the define to 1 and add the BMScriptProbes.d dTrace script to your Compile Sources phase.
+   Xcode should automatically generate BMScriptProbes.h from that D script.
+   If it doesn't, you can either use BMScriptProbes.h from this BMScript project or add a Run Script phase with the following code

+        echo "Generating header files for dtrace probes matching pattern ${PROJECT_DIR}/DTrace/Probes/*Probes.d" dtrace -h -s "${PROJECT_DIR}"/DTrace/Probes/*Probes.d -o "${PROJECT_DIR}"/DTrace/Probes/BMScriptProbes.h

-4. Details on how to utilize BMScript can be found in it's documentation.
+5. Details on how to fully utilize BMScript can be found in it's documentation.

 Acknowledgements